Anisotropic Fast Diffusion Equations: Self-similar fundamental solution. Existence, uniqueness and properties

-However, we will prove that for two different solutions with the same mass this functional must be strictly decreasing in time, hence we arrive at a contradiction with the previous assertion.
-The main point is that such different solutions with the same mass must intersect.
-We argue as follows: we define at a certain time, say $t=1$, the maximum of the two profiles $G^*=\max\{F_1,F_2\}$, and the minimum $G_*=\min\{F_1,F_2\}$.
-Let $u^*$ and $u_*$ the corresponding solutions for $t>1$.
-We have for every such $t>1$
+(ii) The main point is that such different solutions with the same mass must intersect.
+We argue as follows: we define at the time $t=1$, the maximum of the two profiles $G^*=\max\{F_1,F_2\}$, and the minimum $G_*=\min\{F_1,F_2\}$.
+Let $U^*$ and $U_*$ the corresponding solutions of \eqref{APM} for $t>1$.
+By Theorem \ref{contraction} we have for every such $t>1$